Accenture/accenture.github.io/_drafts/pojo_replication_and_persistence.md

 As can been seen, if there is no _Postvayler_ context around, the object bahaves like the original POJO with an ignorable overhead.

-Constructors of _@Persistent_ classes are also instrumented to keep track of of them.
+Constructors of `@Chained` classes are also instrumented to keep track of of them.
 They are pooled weekly so GC works as expected

 ### Chainvayler

 _Chainvayler_ takes the idea of _Postvayler_ one step forward and replicates _transactions_ among JVMs and executes them with the exact same order.
 So we end up with transparently replicated and persisted POJOs.

-Before a transaction is committed locally, a global transaction ID is retrieved via Hazelcast's [IAtomicLong](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/cp/IAtomicLong.html) data structure, which is basically a distributed version of Java's [AtomicLong](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicLong.html).
+Before a transaction is committed locally, a global transaction ID is retrieved via Hazelcast's [`IAtomicLong`](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/cp/IAtomicLong.html) data structure, which is basically a distributed version of Java's [`AtomicLong`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicLong.html).
 Local JVM waits until all transactions up to retrieved transaction ID is committed and then commits its own transaction.

 Hazelcast's _IAtomicLong_ uses _Raft_ consensus algorithm behind the scenes and is [CP](https://hazelcast.com/blog/hazelcast-imdg-3-12-introduces-cp-subsystem/) (consistent and partition tolerant) in regard to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and so is _Chainvayler_.

-_Chainvayler_ uses Hazelcast's [IMap](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/map/IMap.html) data structure to replicate transactions among JVM's.
+_Chainvayler_ uses Hazelcast's [`IMap`](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/map/IMap.html) data structure to replicate transactions among JVM's.
 Possibly, this can be replaced with some other mechanism, for example with [Redis pub/sub](https://redis.io/topics/pubsub), should be benchmarked to see which one performs better.

 _Chainvayler_ also makes use of some ugly hacks to integrate with _Prevayler_.
 In particular, it uses _reflection_ to access _Prevayler_ [internals](https://github.com/raftAtGit/Chainvayler/blob/master/chainvayler/src/main/java/raft/chainvayler/impl/HazelcastPrevayler.java) as _Prevayler_ was never meant to be extened this way.
 Obviously, this is not optimal, but please just remember this is just a PoC project ;) Possibly the way to go here is, enhancing _Prevayler_